Criminal Defense Lawyers In Overland Park Keeping Criminal Justice Fair

 In addition to legal repercussions, those convicted of a crime may face other long-term effects.
 These could include public humiliation if the offense is widely publicized in the media or social stigma associated with certain types of crimes.
 Other issues such as mental health problems due to trauma suffered during the trial process may also arise.
 For these reasons, individuals facing criminal proceedings should consider seeking the assistance of a criminal defense lawyer from our firm.

-Does My Case Have to Go to Trial?
+Does My Case Have To Go To Trial?

-When accused of a crime, it is important to understand that your case may or may not have to go to trial.
+When accused of a crime, it is important to understand that your criminal case may or may not have to go to trial.
 If the prosecutor does not believe they’ll win at trial and there is evidence against you, then the prosecutor might offer a plea bargain.
 This means you would agree to plead guilty in exchange for something such as a reduced sentence or lesser charges.

-If you and your criminal defense attorney decide not to accept a plea bargain, and if the prosecution still wants to pursue charges even after additional negotiations, then your case will likely proceed toward an actual trial.
+If you and your Overland Park criminal defense attorney decide not to accept a plea bargain, and if the prosecution still wants to pursue charges even after additional negotiations, then your criminal case will likely proceed toward an actual trial.
 Even if the situation looks grim, this does not mean that you don’t stand a chance of being found innocent by either the judge or a jury.

 A federal case is handled by a higher court.
-As the highest court in the American legal system, the Supreme Court of the United States has the authority to rule on appeals in all cases filed in federal court or state court that involve federal law.
+As the highest court in the American legal system, the Supreme Court of the United States has the authority to rule on appeals in all cases filed in federal court or state court that involve criminal law.

 When faced with criminal charges, it is important to consider all of your options before deciding how to proceed.
 Hiring a criminal defense attorney can be a complicated and expensive process, but this investment may save you from the serious consequences of a conviction.
 To make an informed decision about whether hiring a criminal defense attorney is the best choice for your situation, you could always give our law firm a call.